23. Elevation Profile

 Aircraft heading will turn if a backward movement relative to the active flight plan leg is detected.

-For more information see the Elevation Profile.
+For more information see the Elevation Profile in the map legend.

 The elevation profile uses actual altitude for display of restrictions, slope and cruise.

 The aircraft icon is shown using indicated altitude to ensure matching to cruise altitude line at the higher flight levels.

 You might see vertical aircraft movement of the aircraft symbol and jumps in the trail when adjusting barometric pressure in the simulator altimeter.

 Keep in mind that actual altitude shown in Little Navmap might differ from indicated altitude even with a correct baro setting.